ArjunCodess/MINTS/README.md

 ### What we found

-The current checked run used a capped probe configuration before the default was changed to full-data mode.
+The latest completed run used all available rows in the configured train/test splits for residual caching and probing.
 It confirmed that the infrastructure, model loading, circuit export, residual caching, and probe training path works end to end on the local RTX 4060 setup.

-- `promoter_tata`: AUROC `0.9202`
+- `promoter_tata`: AUROC `0.9137`, AUPRC `0.9241`, accuracy `0.8349`, `5062 / 212` train/test examples
-- `promoter_no_tata`: AUROC `0.9091`
+- `promoter_no_tata`: AUROC `0.9383`, AUPRC `0.9475`, accuracy `0.8550`, `30000 / 1372` train/test examples
-- `splice_sites_donors`: AUROC `0.8209`
+- `splice_sites_donors`: AUROC `0.8954`, AUPRC `0.9049`, accuracy `0.8230`, `30000 / 3000` train/test examples
-- `splice_sites_acceptors`: AUROC `0.8036`
+- `splice_sites_acceptors`: AUROC `0.8847`, AUPRC `0.8954`, accuracy `0.8090`, `30000 / 3000` train/test examples

-These numbers should be treated as an engineering validation of the pipeline, not the final scientific result.
-The default configuration now runs residual caching and probing on all available rows unless the CLI cap flags are provided.
+These numbers are a real positive result for the representation-level claim: the configured biological labels are linearly decodable from frozen layer-11 residual vectors.
+They do not prove that a specific attention head is a motif detector.

-The important result so far is operational: MINTS can load the genomic transformer, export interpretable internals, train residual probes, and write a reproducible run summary.
-The next scientific step is to run the full-data configuration and use the intervention utilities to test whether candidate heads causally restore motif-linked probe scores.
+The important result so far is precise: MINTS achieved residual decodability and QK/OV export feasibility.
+It has not yet achieved the stronger mechanistic target, because QK-to-motif correlations, motif-local attention enrichment, and activation-patching restoration heatmaps still need to be executed and validated.

 ## Running